wjsutton/ironviz_2020_gallery/README.md

 #### Outline

-Using the data collected in Phase 1, we are looking for urls under the column urls_expanded_url that look like either of these:
+Using the data collected in Phase 1, we are looking for URLs under the column urls_expanded_url that look like either of these:

 Case 1. https://public.tableau.com/views/dashboard_name/tab_name?.......